Do Your Employees Need Long-Term Disability Insurance?

 Insuring peace of mind

-Similar to life insurance, long-term disability insurance provides additional financial protection for you and your family.
-Not opting into these types of supplemental policies could be a costly mistake, according to Daryl Oliver, Michigan distribution and relationships manager, Dearborn Group.
-Blue Cross Blue Shield of Michigan works with Dearborn Group to help bring financial protection to employees of group customers and expand benefits packages.
+Similar to life insurance, long-term disability insurance provides additional financial protection for your and your family.
+Not opting into these types of supplemental policies could be a costly mistake, according to a Dearborn Group representative.
+Blue Cross Blue Shield of Michigan works with Dearborn Group to help bring financial protection to employees of group customers and expand benefit packages.

-“Your greatest asset as a human being is your ability to earn an income,” Oliver said.
+“Your greatest asset as a human being is your ability to earn an income.” says one insurance expert.

 According to the Social Security Administration, nearly one in four 20-year-olds will become disabled before reaching retirement age.
 No matter how young and healthy your workforce appears today, accidents and illness will statistically affect them too and upend their lives and the lives of their families.